 Dr Abid Khan

-Dr Abid Khan is a Consultant Psychiatrist and the Clinical Lead for the Psychiatric Intensive Care Unit (PICU) at St George's Hospital, Stafford.
+Dr Abid Khan is a Consultant Psychiatrist and the Clinical Lead for the Psychiatric Intensive Care Unit (PICU) at St. George's Hospital, Stafford.
 He has been involved in medical management for a number of years.
 He has past experience of being a Clinical Director of Mental Health Services for 13 years and held the office of Associate Medical Director and Deputy Medical Director before taking up his current role.
 In addition to the Medical Director role he also oversees the Caldicott Guardian role for the Trust.
 Research and Innovation, Pharmacy, Library Services, Medical Staffing and Medical Education all sit within the Medical Directorate and are overseen by Dr Khan.

 Director of Social Care